 -

-Check that the handlebars turn smoothly.
-If you notice they're too stiff, loosen the adjustment a little.
+CCheck that the handlebar turns properly.
+If you find it is too stiff, loosen the adjustment a little.

 How to repair cracks or dents in the frame